 I was always acutely aware of these differences because my parents had done the same long shifts in their previous years before coming to the States.
 This was the reason I was sent back to Shanghai to be raised by my grandmother.

-This always created for me the conundrum of being throw into trying to fit as the token ‘honorary white adjacent’ into all the kids in my AP classes who were upper class white frat culture families who went to Martha’s Vineyard every year.
+This always created for me the conundrum of being thrown into trying to fit as the token ‘honorary white adjacent’ into all the kids in my AP classes who were upper-class white frat culture families who went to Martha’s Vineyard every year.
 The flip side of this is that I was always being a ‘perpetual foreigner’ to that community as well as with the Asian-American community who weren’t as well-off as my family.

 The buzz that’s going around about how Crazy Rich Asians (CRA) does not represent all Asian narratives is valid.
 While I do feel represented, I cannot turn a blind eye and ignore that.

 The discussion pools into how CRA is not a holistic representation, especially of the country Singapore with a diverse culture of Malay, Indian, Eurasian populations, reduced only to workers and servants in the film.